cwi-swat/testing-dsls-with-dsls/README.md

 TestQL is DSL for testing QL.
 In fact, it's an extension of the QL language (Rascal supports extensible syntax definition), so that tests can be expressed in a human readable, declarative format.
 TestQL files end with the extension `testql`, and have IDE support enabled, just like QL: see the links at the top, and at each test case, to respectively execute the whole test suite, or an individual test.
 There's also a link to show the test coverage of the test suite, showing how much of the syntax of the DSL has been covered by tests.

+## Exercises

+If you look at `myql.testql`, you will see example test cases for inspiration.

+### Type checking

+These tests are written using the `test ... <form>` notation, with embedded markers `$error` or `$warning` around expressions or questions.

+- test that the type checker issues a warning when the same prompt occurs with two questions with different names.
+- test that adding integers and booleans is rejected by the type checker
+- test that the condition of if-then/if-then-else should be boolean

+### Syntax and dynamic semantics

+These tests are written using the `test ... with ... <form> = {...}` format.

+- test that minus is left associative
+- test that `||` has weaker precedence than `&&`
+- test that nested if-then-else without `{}` binds the inner `else` to the inner `if` (_tricky_).
+ - test that disabled (invisible) questions are not changed even if given input

+### Rendering